 1. Set a Pin for a Seamless Login

-As we already know, Chromebook is deeply tied to our Google account.
-So, before accessing anything, we have to enter our Google account password every single time.
-I find it very tiring and frankly a chore.
-Coming from a Windows PC, I want to set a pin for hassle-free login and thankfully, now Google allows you to set a PIN to log into your Chromebook.
+As you might already know, Chromebook is deeply tied to our Google account.
+So, before accessing anything, you need to enter your Google account password every single time.
+I find this tiring and frankly a big chore.
+Coming from a Windows PC, I want to set a pin for hassle-free login, and thankfully, Google now allows you to set a PIN to log into your Chromebook.

 2. Enable Offline Mode